mikkopparviainen/homepage/README.md

 #### Teaching

 I have been teaching since 2007 in the Deparment of Signal Processing at Tampere University of Technology.
 The students are Bachelor, Master and PhD level students.
-My teaching activities have focused on practical exercises including computer experiments, techinical report writing and calculus.
-I have also participated in developing teaching material with the persons responsible for the lectures.
+My teaching activities have focused on practical exercises including computer experiments, techinical report writing, and calculus.

 ##### Topics